Who should take an Atlas Test Prep course?

 harder to help.

 What is the ACT?

-The ACT is used by colleges and Universities to determine admissions, award scholarships and to award grants.
+The ACT is used by Colleges and Universities to determine admissions, award scholarships, and award grants.
 The ACT is widely accepted and predominantly in the Southeast and Midwest.
-An advantage of the ACT is that you are able to test unlimited and then choose which results to send to schools.
-See the Chart Below for what is Tested and Scoring
+An advantage of the ACT is that you are able to take the test as many times as you want and then choose which results to send to schools.
+See the Chart Below for what is Tested and Scoring.

 What is the SAT?